How far back can an insurance company go in requesting past medical records?

-Courts only allow medical records that are relevant.
+Courts only allow relevant evidence.
 So why should insurance companies pry into irrelevant records?
 As documented before, such insurance probes intend only to embarrass you and reduce the value of your case.

 At the same time insurance adjusters and their lawyers attempting simply to embarrass or fuzzy up the issues will likely find no friend in court.
 Knowing this provides insight when insurance companies send out open ended requests for any and all medical records going back to the beginning of time.

 The author of this article, Andrew D. Myers, practices personal injury law in Massachusetts and New Hampshire.